How Persona use and protect personal information that you give us when you use this website.

 This privacy notice does not provide exhaustive detail of all aspects of our collection and use of personal information.
 We are happy to provide any additional information or explanation needed.

-Any requests for additional information should be sent to our Regional Sales Managers, or to our office address below:
+Any requests for additional information should be sent to our office address below:

 Any complaints will be dealt with in accordance with our complaints policy.
 You also have the right to make a complaint to the Information Commissioner’s Office at any time: www.ico.org.uk.